iCM PhD structure

 The overall iCM PhD programme provides a variety of technical and professional training, to prepare students for diverse scientific careers.

-Students will choose three mini rotation projects, aligned with the projects on offer for the full PhD.
+Students will choose three short rotation projects, followed by two lab based rotation projects, aligned with the projects on offer for the full PhD.

 Emphasis will be placed on timely skill development with the majority of core skill training during the first year of study.
 Core learning modules will cover four key areas: best research practice, technical skills, presentation skills and personal and professional development.
 Bespoke training will be tailored to individual need and delivered at a time that is appropriate to the individual.
 The core learning modules will include technique workshops and training in critical thinking via interactive tutorial-style courses led by programme supervisor.
 Further training needs will be identified through Personal Learning and Career Development plans and will continue concurrently with PhD study.